samurai-x/samurai-x/ooxcb/docs/source/getting-started.rst

 Well, we have a very cool triangle now.
 But if we click on the tiny X to close the window, we get a very bad "IOError: I/O error on X server connection." exception.
 What can we do to avoid that?
-Ah, we could close if ... let's say if the user presses a button!
+Ah, we could close the window gracefully if the user presses a button!

 That's easy.
 Just register for the ButtonPress events ...